Queen Margrethe’s Ruby Jubilee Festivities

 Click here to read more about the festivities, which continue later today (Danish time) with the Queen’s 500th State Council meeting, a balcony appearance, a church service and a gala dinner.Filed under Danish Royals

-Tagged Accession, Concert, Margrethe II, Margrethe II's Ruby Jubilee, Tiaras.
+Tagged Accession, Concert, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Tiaras.